xiaopenghong/xiaopenghong.github.io/_pages/about.md

 # Recent News
 * May 30, 2019.
-One joint paper got accepted by IEEE TMM.
+One paper got accepted by IEEE TMM.
 * May 14, 2019.
-One joint paper got accepted by Elsevier Neurocomputing.
+One paper got accepted by Elsevier Neurocomputing.
 * May 09, 2019.
-One joint paper got accepted by IJCAI, 2019.
+One paper got accepted by IJCAI, 2019.
 * July 17, 2019.
 One paper got accepted by ICIP, 2019.
 * April 12, 2019.
-One joint paper got accepted by ICMR, 2019.
+One paper got accepted by ICMR, 2019.
 * March 21, 2019.
 One paper got accepted by SCIA, 2019.
 * March 13, 2019.
 I jointed Xi'an Jiaotong University and will serve as an Associate Professor.